-To schedule a site/facility tour, please contact Jason Coon at (717) 347-1200 or firstname.lastname@example.org.
+ILS-INC is currently headquartered in Glen Rock, Pennsylvania.
+To schedule a site/facility tour, please contact us at (717) 347-1200.

 “Our biggest marketing tool is our customers,” Grinnell said.
-Through its networking relationships, ILS-INC has worked on such notable contracts as the Semi-Autonomous Robotic Technology Integration (SARTI), Mobile Detection Assessment Response System (MDARS), and Ground Standoff Minefield Detection System (GSTAMIDS).
-ILS-INC has developed an exceptional reputation with its prime contractors as well as the Government Program Offices for providing quality products delivered on schedule for a low cost.
+Through our networking relationships, ILS-INC has worked on such notable contracts as the Semi-Autonomous Robotic Technology Integration (SARTI), Mobile Detection Assessment Response System (MDARS), and Ground Standoff Minefield Detection System (GSTAMIDS).
+ILS-INC has developed an exceptional reputation with our prime contractors as well as the Government Program Offices for providing quality products delivered on schedule for a low cost.

 ILS-INC was the subcontractor to GDRS for the System Design and Development (SDD) phase of MDARS.
 ILS-INC was responsible for the technical documentation, training, and supportability engineering and further supported these aspects of MDARS throughout the Production phase.
-ILS-INC technical illustrator Ed Held said, “You can see how far that’s progressed.”
-MDARS was the first program he worked on at the company; some of his illustrations were the original for the program.
-ILS-INC continues to support MDARS Production vehicles for the Department od Energy (DOE) and anticipates continued involvement with any future similar programs.

 In 2004, ILS-INC provided Outside Continental United States (OCONUS) training to soldiers for GSTAMIDS and Buffalo.
 The technical publications manager who supported the project described the experience as inspiring.
 “It was very rewarding to train in person overseas, to see our work put into application — into the soldiers’ hands.”
 The GSTAMIDS program manager who joined him said much the same.
 “We were sent to provide soldiers with equipment to help do their jobs and keep them safe.
 We helped to deliver, setup, train, and support initial operations.
 I believe a lot of our employees had a great sense of importance in our efforts and a great sense of pride in the work we provided to our troops when they really needed support.”